 The FPU is able to detect a variety of invalid arithmetic operations that can be coded in a program.
-These operations generally indicate a programming error, such as dividing $\infty$ by $\infty$ .
-Table 7-20 lists the invalid arithmetic operations that the FPU detects.
-This group includes the invalid operations defined in IEEE Std.
-854.
+These operations generally indicate a programming error, such as dividing ∞ by ∞ .
+Table 7-21 lists the invalid arithmetic operations that the FPU detects.
+This group includes the invalid operations defined in IEEE Standard 854.

 When the FPU detects an invalid arithmetic operand, it sets the IE flag (bit 0) in the FPU status word to 1.
-If the invalid-operation exception is masked, the FPU then returns an indefinite value to the destination operand or sets the floating-point condition codes, as shown in Table 7-20.
-If the invalid-operation exception is not masked, a software exception handler is invoked (see Section 7.7.3., "Software Exception Handling") and the top-of-stack pointer (TOP) and source operands remain unchanged.
+If the invalid-operation exception is masked, the FPU then returns an indefinite value to the destination operand or sets the floating-point condition codes, as shown in Table 7-21.
+If the invalid-operation exception is not masked, a software exception handler is invoked (refer to

+Section 7.7.3., "Software Exception Handling") and the top-of-stack pointer (TOP) and source operands remain unchanged.